mathphreak/ReliefValve/README.md

 between library locations.

 # Usage
-Relief Valve now works well on Windows and acceptably on Mac/Linux.
+Relief Valve works on Windows, Mac, and Linux.
-I'd say it's now better than [Steam Mover][] in most ways, but it will keep improving.
+I'd say it's now better than [Steam Mover][].

 0. Make sure Steam already knows about your existing libraries.
 1. Exit Steam (this is important).